umfhero/ThoughtsPlus/README.md

 ### Planned Features

-- [ ] **Microsoft Store Distribution** - Currently in progress!
+- **Microsoft Store Distribution** - Currently in progress!
 Publishing to the Microsoft Store to resolve "Unknown Publisher" warnings and enable seamless background updates.
 Updates will be announced soon.
-- [ ] **On hover Hour timer** - Hoverable hover to see count time in hours instead of days/weeks
+- **On hover Hour timer** - Hoverable hover to see count time in hours instead of days/weeks
-- [ ] **Pets** - Mini pets that hang out in the app that are mini AIs (based on personality) that mentions notifcations etc
+- **Pets** - Mini pets that hang out in the app that are mini AIs (based on personality) that mentions notifcations etc
-- [x] **Advanced Appearance Settings** - Custom font uploads, extended accent color support (backgrounds, icons).
+- **Advanced Appearance Settings** - Custom font uploads, extended accent color support (backgrounds, icons)
-- [x] **Dashboard Edit Mode** - Rearrange and add widgets to customize the dashboard layout.
+- **Dashboard Edit Mode** - Rearrange and add widgets to customize the dashboard layout - **Completed**
-- [x] **Refactor API Logic** - Implemented robust AI model fallback system (Gemini 2.5 → 2.0 → 1.5) to prevent API errors and ensure reliability.
+- **Refactor API Logic** - Implemented robust AI model fallback system (Gemini 2.5 -> 2.0 -> 1.5) to prevent API errors and ensure reliability - **Completed**
-- [x] **Third-Party Calendar Imports** - Selective import/export capabilities for external calendars.
+- **Third-Party Calendar Imports** - Selective import/export capabilities for external calendars - **Completed**
-- [x] **AI Quick Note with Recurring Options** - Quick note creation with flexible repetition settings.
+- **AI Quick Note with Recurring Options** - Quick note creation with flexible repetition settings - **Completed**
-- [x] **Settings Management** - Notification toggles etc
+- **Settings Management** - Notification toggles etc - **Completed**
-- [x] **Task Completion Analytics** - Track completed vs incomplete tasks with weekly/monthly/yearly performance graphs
+- **Task Completion Analytics** - Track completed vs incomplete tasks with weekly/monthly/yearly performance graphs - **Completed**
-- [x] **Enhanced Data Visualization** - More charts, trends, and insights into your productivity patterns
+- **Enhanced Data Visualization** - More charts, trends, and insights into your productivity patterns - **Completed**
-- [x] **Self-hosted Website** - Official website for CalendarPlus with intuitive onboarding, easy downloads and the latest news and updates
+- **Self-hosted Website** - Official website for CalendarPlus with intuitive onboarding, easy downloads and the latest news and updates - **Completed**
-- [x] **Auto Update** - Automatic updates with self-deletion of old versions and seamless data migration, removing the need to manually uninstall and transfer files
+- **Auto Update** - Automatic updates with self-deletion of old versions and seamless data migration, removing the need to manually uninstall and transfer files - **Completed**
-- [x] **Global Keyboard Shortcuts** - Native support for standard shortcuts (Ctrl+C, Ctrl+V, Ctrl+A) across the entire application
+- **Global Keyboard Shortcuts** - Native support for standard shortcuts (Ctrl+C, Ctrl+V, Ctrl+A) across the entire application - **Completed**

 ### Future Considerations

-- [ ] **Mobile Support (PWA)** - A Progressive Web App implementation for mobile access, featuring "Add to Home Screen" capability and push notifications for task reminders without app store fees.
+- **Mobile Support (PWA)** - A Progressive Web App implementation for mobile access, featuring "Add to Home Screen" capability and push notifications for task reminders without app store fees.
-- [ ] **Data Persistence & Sync (Migration to v2)** - Transitioning to a cloud-hybrid model using Supabase (PostgreSQL) for real-time multi-device syncing, while retaining offline capabilities via local caching.
+- **Data Persistence & Sync (Migration to v2)** - Transitioning to a cloud-hybrid model using Supabase (PostgreSQL) for real-time multi-device syncing, while retaining offline capabilities via local caching.

 ---